10 Solutions to Blue Screen of Death Error 0x000000c5

 What Is the Blue Screen 0x000000c5?

 Blue screen 0x000000c5 is a tricky code error that prompts the computer to shut down.
-When the computer is forced to shut down, users can only see a blue screen and a message telling you about the error.
+When the computer is forced to shut down, users can only see a blue screen and a message telling them about the error.
 This signals that there is a thorny error in the kernel.
 The kernel is one of the most essential parts of Windows OS because it is used to start up the system and deal with input/output systems.
-If you run into a Blue screen of death, you should fix it immediately because merely dismissing it only leads to serious issues that could otherwise be avoided.
+If you run into a Blue screen of death, fix it immediately because merely dismissing it only leads to serious issues that could otherwise be avoided.
 System corruption might spread and get worse until one day you can no longer use the computer.